AP Exclusive: WHO report says animals likely source of COVID - WTMJ

 “I expect that in the next few days, that whole process will be completed and we will be able to release it publicly,” he said.

+The report cited several reasons for all but dismissing the possibility the virus escaped from a lab in Wuhan, a speculative theory that was suggested and promoted by former U.S. President Donald Trump among others.

+It said such laboratory accidents are rare and the labs in Wuhan working on coronaviruses and vaccines are well-managed.
+It also noted that there is no record of viruses closely related to SARS-CoV-2 in any laboratory before December 2019 and that the risk of accidentally growing the virus was extremely low.

-Associated Press writers Victoria Milko in Jakarta, Indonesia, and Jamey Keaten contributed.
+Keaten reported from Geneva.
+Associated Press Science Writer Victoria Milko in Jakarta, Indonesia, contributed.
 The AP Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.